stelejaci/RaTrace/README.md

 <p><i>!!
 Disclaimer !!
 Mind you that this is very much a work-in-progress.
 This started as a personal hobby project and I never had the intent to release this publicly.
 The code is in many places sub-optimal and buggy, but it works for my intent of use.
 Ok ... most of the time ... in Windows.</i></p>

+The information in this README will later be formatted into a Wiki page of this project.
+But for the time being I'll just put it all in this one extensive document.

 ---

 ## Table of contents